They say a diamond is just a piece of charcoal that has learned to handle pressure exceptionally well.

 - Finding more options to move forward

-- Choosing the option that is best for us, even when the future is unclear
+- Choosing the option that is best for us, even when the situation is unclear and the outcome uncertain

-- Using our purpose and values not only to inspire us to do more but also to maintain our direction over time and adapt as the world changes
+- Using our purpose and values to maintain our direction, inspire us to do more, and adapt faster to a changing world

-- Describing our chosen way forward in a way that inspires and enthuses us and the people around us to long to do what needs to be done
+- Describing our chosen way forward in a way that inspires us, and the people around us, to long to make it happen

-- Maintaining that inspiration and enthusiasm as we move forward
+- Growing and building that enthusiasm and inspiration as we move forward

-For the next 100 days or so, this blog will bring you key extracts from the book, one at a time: one post from Chapter 1, one from Chapter 2, one from Chapter 3, and so on.
+For the next 100 days or so, this blog will bring you one key extract from the book each day: one from the Introduction, one from Chapter 1, one from Chapter 2, and so on.

-If you haven’t read the book this will give you a sense of what it contains, including many (but not all) of the more than 30 tools in its toolkit.
+If you haven’t read the book, this will give you a sense of what it is about, including many (but not all) of the more than 30 tools it contains.

-If you have read the book, this will act as a reminder to support and maintain your practice and strengthen your abilities.
+And if you have read the book, these posts will act as daily reminders that help to support and maintain your practice, to develop and deepen your abilities.

-And the more you master all seven skills, the more you will become antifragile: able not only to survive the changes that are happening but actually to use them to become stronger and more valuable, to become the diamond you most want to become.
+The more you master these seven skills, the more antifragile you will become: able not only to survive the changes that are happening but to use these changes to become a stronger and more valuable version of yourself — to become the diamond you most want to become.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.